 More details of the restoration effort under these headings can be found by clicking on the links above.

-For details of where these restoration phases are in the context of the two canals, have a look at the canal route.
+For details of where these restoration phases are in the context of the two canals, have a look at the Restoration Phase Map.